AndyG14/Hands-On_Labs_Write-ups/blue-team-labs/README.md

 # Blue Team Labs

-This section contains hands-on labs focused on detection, monitoring, and incident response.
+This section contains writeups of hands-on labs focused on Blue Team

 ## Labs